IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

     - (R - (α - β)) = (ID, name, dept_name, salary)

 Chapter 8.3.3 BCNF and Dependency Preservation
   - We have seen several ways in which to express database consistency constraints: primary-key constraints, functional dependencies, check constraints, assertions, and triggers.
-Testing these constraints each time the database is updated can be costly and, therefore, it is useful to design the database in a way that constraints can be tested efﬁciently.
+Testing these constraints each time the database is updated can be costly and, therefore, it is useful to design the database in a way that constraints can be tested efficiently.
 In particular, if testing a functional dependency can be done by considering just one relation, then the cost of testing this constraint is low.
-  - Any schema with only two attributes is in BCNF by deﬁnition
+  - Any schema with only two attributes is in BCNF by definition
   - Because dependency preservation is usually considered desirable, we consider another normal form, weaker than BCNF, that will allow us to preserve dependencies.
 That normal form is called third normal form.

 Chapter 8.3.4 Third Normal Form